-3 years full-time
+3 years full-time (plus optional placement year)

 You'll be taught by world-leading academics across four departments and study the most up-to-date theories in social and political sciences.
 As your studies progress you'll have the flexibility to tailor your degree to allow you to focus on your own interests, from globalisation, human rights and the future of the welfare state to migration, equality and social justice.

 You'll have the opportunity to contribute to your own high-profile seminar series and become involved in the dynamic student-run SPS Society.
 You'll be encouraged to take up an internship or work placement in which you'll get first-hand experience of the work you're interested in.